roderickslieker/CONQUER/README.md

 *Gerard Bouland, Joline Beulens, Joey Nap, Arno van der Slik, Arnaud Zaldumbide, Leen ’t Hart and Roderick Slieker*

+## Change log

+*v.1.1.2* - Allow users to use precalculated SNPs in GTEx instead of calculating them all. - Added overlap tab of QTL to show overlap between types of QTLs

 ## Installation

 ### Install the depencies